 - Dialectical behavior therapy that focuses on your emotional responses to a wide variety of circumstances outside of your control

-- Family relationship therapy, which incorporates treatment for codependency, unhealthy pattern improvement, and communication
+- Family therapy program, which incorporates treatment for codependency, unhealthy pattern improvement, and communication

 - 12 Step meeting attendance opportunities that encourage the involvement in relapse prevention strategies and accountability